 But wait, there is more.
 In the late 1920s, scientist Georges Lemaître began working on the idea that if the Universe is expanding (based on Hubble’s discovery), then it could be traced back to the time where it all started.
 Soon the entire scientific community was debating on the possible origin of the Universe.

-Since then many prominent theories have risen to the occasion through which various researchers tried to explain what might have happened in the past.
-Sure the big bang was and still the best explanation that anyone can provide about the ultimate past of the universe, but theories like steady-state universe also drew attention from many.
+Since then, many prominent theories have risen to the occasion through which various researchers tried to explain what might have happened in the past.
+Sure the big bang was and still is the best explanation that anyone can provide about the ultimate past of the Universe, but theories like steady-state Universe also drew attention from many.

-No matter how convincing is the big bang theory look to one person, it’s not satisfactory to all.
-So here we discussed 7 of the most popular alternatives of the Big Bang, explaining the origin of the universe.
+No matter how convincing the big bang theory looks to one person, it’s not satisfactory to all.
+So here, we discussed 7 of the most popular alternatives of the Big Bang, explaining the origin of the Universe.

 7. Theory of Eternal Inflation

 Again, the big bang is the explosion, which kick-started the cosmic inflation.
 So this makes the theory of eternal inflation an extension of the big bang itself, at least to some extent.
 According to this theory, the phase where the Universe inflates will go on forever, throughout the larger parts of the Universe.

-This lead to a multiverse where space is broken and divided into huge bubbles, with each bubble having different properties.
+This leads to a multiverse where space is broken and divided into huge bubbles, with each bubble having different properties.
 The very first example of such a universe was provided by Paul Steinhardt, who is sometimes considered as the father of the inflationary model.

-Most recently in 2007, Alan Guth a cosmologist and theoretical physicist stated in his paper “Eternal inflation and its implications” that even-though the inflation is eternal to the future, it is not so in the past.
-Guth’s work is crucial as it not only demonstrated how eternal inflation might be the likely outcome of the inflation but it also tabulated whatever was known about the subject matter during that time.
+In 2007, Alan Guth, a cosmologist and theoretical physicist, stated in his paper “Eternal inflation and its implications” that even-though the inflation is eternal to the future, it is not so in the past.
+Guth’s work is crucial as it not only demonstrated how eternal inflation might be the likely outcome of the inflation, but it also tabulated whatever was known about the matter during that time.

 6. Conformal Cyclic Model